A platform for community discussion. Free, open, simple.

 translator.yml DEV: Add "automation" plugin to Crowdin (#26497) 2024-04-03 20:00:42 +02:00

-Discourse is the online home for your community.
-We offer a 100% open source community platform to those who want complete control over how and where their site is run.
+Discourse is a 100% open-source community platform for those who want complete control over how and where their site is run.

 To learn more, visit discourse.org and join our support community at meta.discourse.org.